vektorprogrammet/survey-scanner/README.md

 ```

 ### Outputs: stdout, stderr
-The outputs are written to `stdout` but beware, the program logs to `stderr`.
+The outputs are written to `stdout` but beware, the program logs its progress to `stderr`.
 To suppress the log outputs or write them to a specific file, you can do
 ```bash
 ./main.py inputs.pdf k 2>/path/to/log  # Write to log file